Tony Galvin

 Anthony Galvin (born 12 July 1956) is a former professional footballer who played as a winger.
 He played most successfully with Tottenham Hotspur, for whom he played 201 league games.
 He finished his league career with spells at Sheffield Wednesday and Swindon Town.
 Born in England, he played for the Republic of Ireland, winning 29 caps including 3 in Euro 88.
+His brother Chris Galvin was also a professional footballer.

 Club career

 Tottenham Hotspur

 Galvin was born in Huddersfield, West Riding of Yorkshire, England.
 He was bought by Tottenham Hotspur manager Keith Burkinshaw in 1978 from Northern Premier League side Goole Town on the recommendation of Tottenham's double winning manager Bill Nicholson.
 On 3 February 1979, he made his debut in the 3–0 home defeat to Manchester City highlights of which was shown on The Big Match.
 His first goal coming at the Baseball Ground against Derby County.
 Around 1981 he became a regular with his strength in wing play being that he was difficult to knock off the ball and was able to put in accurate crosses.
 He was a member of the successful Spurs side of the early 80s, winning two successive FA Cups in 1981 & 1982, and also the UEFA Cup in 1984.
 In all he played 273 first team games and scored 31 goals including a hat trick against Southampton in May 1986.